thepav/gtree/README.md

   * 'data' - a list of 3 dictionaries with 'name' and 'type' fields
     * 'name' will denote the label shown to the user.
     * 'type' denotes the GTree datatype (see bellow) that will be shown for this data value.
-  * 'location' - a list of dictionaries with 'x' and 'y' fields representing a polygon that bounds an area in which the card will appear.
+  * 'location' - a list of a dictionary(ies) based on location documentation below.
 * Optional Fields:
   * The dictionaries within the 'data' list may contain an optional 'overwrite' field whose value shall overwrite whatever is calculated.

 ##### Example JSON:
 ```json